libmartinito/lib/README.md

 ![Remove and update functionality gif](lib-function.gif)

 The [project guidelines](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) are provided by the odin project.
+Another helpful resource in making the modal is the [code](https://codepen.io/bradtraversy/pen/zEOrPp) from Brad Traversy.